Board of Advisors

 John Ewing

-John is a Co-Founder and Chief Investment Officer of Ewing Morris & Co.
+John Ewing is a Co-Founder and Chief Investment Officer of Ewing Morris & Co.
 Investment Partners.
 Ewing Morris is a value-driven boutique investment firm that specializes in fundamental analysis of small/mid-sized public companies.

 John was born in Canada with Scottish heritage.
 Beyond the Saltire Foundation, John's community involvement includes the University of Guelph (Chair of the Investment Committee), Beat the Streets Toronto and Scouts Canada.